KonstantinSKY/Selen/README.md

     `text(["text": str])`

-`text: str` - is optional parametr
+`text: str` - is optional parameter

 - if no text argument is used here, that the Method returns text of the WebElement